berkaykarlik/Chip8py/roms/README.md

 for game roms to try clone the repo recursively and checkout roms at `roms\chip8Archive\roms` or visit [chip8Archive ](https://johnearnest.github.io/chip8Archive/) and download manually.
+Some of them won't work though be warned.

 Thanks to [David Winter](http://www.pong-story.com/chip8/) for:
 PONG, PONG2, INVADERS, BREAKOUT, TANK, TETRIS. checkout his site for more games.